Lej Nair – 3 Lakes Hike in the Engadin Autumn Magic

 On the ascent, the path is covered with a thick layer of soft larch needles, transforming the forest trail into a golden fairy tale.
 Especially in autumn, this short hike feels like a trip into a magical world – with every step it softly crackles under your feet, and golden trees line your way to the quiet, black lake: Lej Nair.

-The ascent to the first lake, Lej Nair, is about 100 meters (328 ft) in elevation and begins just after the impressive pedestrian bridge, which offers a spectacular view.
-From there, the path continues gently uphill.
-Around the lake, numerous benches invite you to sit down and take in the peaceful atmosphere.
-Especially in the morning, when everything is still quiet, Lej Nair often reflects the surrounding landscape like a dream – an unforgettable sight!
+The ascent to the first lake, Lej Nair, is around 100 meters (328 feet) in elevation gain and begins just after the impressive pedestrian bridge, which offers a spectacular view.
+From there, the trail continues gently uphill.
+Around the lake, several benches invite you to pause and relax.
+Perfect for enjoying the peaceful surroundings.
+Especially in the early morning, when everything is still, Lej Nair often reveals stunning mirror-like reflections.
+An unforgettable sight!

-Most of the trail runs idyllically along the lake, with little chance of losing your way.
-After passing the barbecue area and the pedestrian bridge, you reach a small wooden bridge on the right, which you need to cross.
-Here, the gentle sound of a stream flowing into the lake accompanies you a particularly peaceful moment along the hike.
+Most of the trail follows the lake in an idyllic setting, and it’s almost impossible to lose your way.
+After passing the barbecue area and the pedestrian bridge, you’ll reach a small wooden bridge on the right that you need to cross.
+Along the way, you’ll be accompanied by the gentle sound of a stream flowing into the lake.
+A particularly peaceful moment along the trail.

 The striking wooden bridge stretches across a large part of the lake and offers a beautiful view of the still waters.
 Numerous benches along the trail invite you to pause, breathe deeply, and fully enjoy the peaceful atmosphere of Lej Nair.